 “Organizations often apply data-driven approaches—from predictive systems to AI-driven automation—sporadically throughout the organization, leaving value on the table and creating inefficiencies.
 Many business problems still get solved through traditional approaches and take months or years to resolve.”

 With so much potential still hidden, companies are turning to data science to uncover insights within the digital information they already collect.
 Naturally, this fuels market growth of the technology.
-In fact, the data science platform market is set to reach $322.9 billion in 2026.
+In fact, the data science platform market is set to reach 776.86 billion by 2032.

 However, some might still be plagued with the question, what exactly is data science used for?
 How can it help my specific business?
 Well, that’s what we’ll cover today.
 So, let’s get right into it.